rhyeal/aws-rotate-iam-keys/README.md

 ### MacOS

 Requires [Homebrew](https://brew.sh/) to install.
-I am hoping to be included in Homebrew Core soon!
+It is currently recommended to install the latest version from GitHub using `--HEAD` as the stable release is outdated.

 ```
 brew tap rhyeal/aws-rotate-iam-keys https://github.com/rhyeal/aws-rotate-iam-keys
-brew install aws-rotate-iam-keys
+brew install --HEAD aws-rotate-iam-keys
 ```

 Note: this automatically installs/upgrades the `awscli` homebrew package and its